neilhwatson/www.watson-wilson.ca/blog/2011/03/08/cfengine-tutorial/index.md

 Line 10 defines when the executor should start cf-agent.
 In this case twice per hour during the alloted window.
-Note that exact timing is not a goal of Cfengine.
+Note that exact timing is not a goal of CFEngine.
 It is meant to work gradually.

 Line 11 defines the syslog facility for the executor.